onlyati/Redis-Property-Parser/README.md

 This package can be used to deserialize the text into and object.
 To get output of Redis command you can use any supported Redis package.

-I use [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) package but I did not find that I could gather settings output into objects by this.
+I use [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) package but I did not find that I could gather settings output into objects by this from cluster perspective.
 So I made my package to make the deserialization.

 ## Usage example
-Let be assumed that we have the following class:
+Let us be assumed that we have the following class:
 ```csharp
 using OnlyAti;